rjl20/abc-tunebook/README.md

 To Do:

 * Write script to extract incipits, sorted by key and title
-* Write script to create indexes by key and title
 * Separate cover page from tunebook, insert indexes
 * Write a better makefile
 * Improve formatting -- different margins for even/odd pages?

-Possibilities:

 * Use TeX, pdfpages, and hyperref to build cover page and indices, and combine with tunes
+  * That's in progress -- now use pdfpages' "addtotoc" to see if it can create a TOC